gottfriedsz/falsehoods-quantum/README.md

 FQ20.
 A qubit can be stored in a hard disk or USB stick like a normal bit.

+   No, qubits cannot be stored in a hard disk or USB stick like normal bits.
+Qubits are the fundamental units of quantum information and are distinct from classical bits, which are used in classical computers (see FQ15).

+   The storage and manipulation of qubits require specialized physical systems that can maintain their quantum properties.
+These systems are carefully engineered to isolate qubits from their surroundings to minimize decoherence effects.
+Storing qubits in a conventional storage device like a hard disk or USB stick is not feasible due to the requirements for maintaining quantum properties.

 FQ21.
 Eight qubits grouped together are a qubyte.

    No, eight qubits grouped together is not called a "qubyte".
 “Qubyte” is not a standard term in quantum computing.
 For example, a system of eight qubits is often referred to as an eight-qubit quantum register or an eight-qubit quantum state.
 In classical computing, the fundamental unit is a bit and eight bits grouped together are called a “byte” and 1024 bytes are called a “kilobyte”.
 But there is no analogous to this in quantum computing.